Post

 I’ve used Mona for about a year before switching to Ivory.
 Mona’s a good app overall, but I experienced some stability issues with it and I felt the UI was a bit cluttered.
 That’s why eventually I moved to Ivory. (plus I like their logo better) Both Mona and Ivory are proprietary apps and require a subscription to have access to all their features, but these are money well spent IMO.
 I really like desktop apps, so Mona and Ivory made my interactions with Mastodon way more pleasant (and frequent).
 Not that the webapps are bad, I just don’t like having a ton of pinned windows in my browser.

 One more thing - embrace hashtags in Mastodon!
 Twitter had made those popular in its early days, but eventually moved away from them.
-They are quite alive in Mastodon and I use them extensively to follow topics that are important to me. (e.g. posts about various programming languages) So, it’s a good to use them in your posts, so other people can discover your post via the hashtags.
+They are quite alive in Mastodon and I use them extensively to follow topics that are important to me. (e.g. posts about various programming languages) So, it’s good to use them in your posts, so other people can discover your post via the hashtags.

 That’s all from me on the topic for now.
 I hope you’ve learned something useful.
 In the Fediverse we trust!